Conditional Sig-Wasserstein GANs for Time Series Generation: SIGNATURES and EXPECTED SIGNATURES

-Let $X$ denote a stochastic process defined on a probability space.
-Suppose that Equation \eqref{eqn_sig} is well defined for $X$ a.s., and thus the signature of $X$ is a random variable in $T((\mathbb{R}^{d}))$.
-Assume that the expectation of $S(X)$ is finite, we define the expected signature of the stochastic process $X$.
-By Proposition 6.1 in \cite{chevyrev2016characteristic}, we have the following result: \begin{theorem} Let $X$ and $Y$ be two $\Omega_{0}^{1}(J, \mathbb{R}^{d})$-valued random variables.
-If $\mathbb{E}[S(X)] = \mathbb{E}[S(Y)]$, and $\mathbb{E}[S(X)]$ has infinite radius of convergence, then $X = Y$ in the distribution sense. \end{theorem} In other words, under the regularity condition, the distribution $\mu$ on the path space is characterized by $\mathbb{E}_{X \sim \mu }[S(X)]$.
-Intuitively, the signature of a path plays a role of a non-communicate polynomial on the path space.
+In other words, under the regularity condition, the distribution $\mu$ on the path space is characterized by $\mathbb{E}_{X \sim \mu }[S(X)]$.
+We call $\mathbb{E}_{X \sim \mu }[S(X)]$ the expected signature of the stochastic process $X$ under measure $\mu$.
+Intuitively, the signature of a path plays a role of a non-commutative polynomial on the path space.
 Therefore the expected signature of a random process can be viewed as an analogy of the moment generating function of a $d$-dimensional random variable.
-For example, the expected Stratonovich signature of Brownian motion determines the law of the Brownian motion \cite{lyons2015expected}.
+For example, the expected Stratonovich signature of Brownian motion determines the law of the Brownian motion in \cite{lyons2015expected}.
+However, it is challenging to establish a general condition to guarantee the infinite radius of convergence (ROC).
+In fact, the study of the expected signature of stochastic processes is an active area of research.
+For example, the expected signature of fractional Brownian motion for the Hurst parameter $H \geq 1/2$ is shown to have the infinite ROC \cite{PASSEGGERI20201226, fawcett2002problems}, whereas the ROC of the expected signature of stopped Brownian motion up to the first exit domain is finite \cite{boedihardjo2021expected,li2022expected}.
+Theorem 6.3, \cite{chevyrev2016characteristic} provides a sufficient condition for the infinite ROC of the expected signature, potentially offering an alternative way to show the infinite ROC without directly examining the decay rate of the expected signature.